oscarwong67/shobot/README.md

 A Discord Bot

+Installation:
-Installation: Download, make sure you have node.js installed (with the discord.js package, installation here: http://hydrabolt.github.io/discord.js/#!/docs/tag/master/file/general/Welcome), and head to the commmand line.
-Then, navigate to the folder (danica-bot-master) using the cd command, and type "node danica.js".
+* Make sure you have node.js and ffmpeg installed and added to the PATH if you're on Windows.
+* Install all dependencies

+Note: Config.json is not included, but there is an example.
+* Get a token from http://discordapp.com/developers!
+* Get an API key for the config file from: http://docs.mashape.com/api-keys
+* Include the directory where your audio files are

 Danica-Bot is a bot for Discord, which allows the use of various functions.
 The commands are: